 That last chance came in the form of a new colour – a glossy white finish, which gave the safari a bright, modern feel in contrast to the original matte finish.
 The effect was almost instantaneous, with the glossy white finish single-handedly saving the icon of design we know and love.

 Flash-forward almost 40 years, and the safari is still one of the world's most popular fountain pens, reliably topping sales charts with a design that remains essentially the same after all those years.
 Even more impressive, some of those original safari fountain pens are still in use, with the same grace and confidence in 2021 that they had in the early 80s.
 It's a fitting tribute to the impeccable work of designer Wolfgang Fabian that the safari endures, both as a pen and as an icon.

 The soft colour of 2019's Special Edition, the safari Pastel

 Celebrating safari's 40th anniversary

 To mark this milestone, LAMY has reissued the safari in the original Savannah Green and Terra Red finishes of the 1980 launch, along with matching ballpoint and rollerball pens.
-Score yourself a piece of history with LAMY's safari Anniversary Special Edition, but be quick – unlike the pens themselves, this Special Edition won't last long.
+Score yourself a piece of history with LAMY's safari Origin Special Edition, but be quick – unlike the pens themselves, this Special Edition won't last long.